juicedata/juicefs/docs/en/command_reference.md

 #### Description

-dump metadata into a JSON file
+Dump metadata into a JSON file

 #### Synopsis